Skip to main content

 Object TypeDescriptionColumns

-Business CasesAll business cases in your workspace, flattened to one row per case24 columns including name, owner, account, CRM linkage, total value, ROI, cost, status, dates
+Business CasesAll business cases in your workspace, flattened to one row per case25 columns including name, owner, account, CRM linkage, total benefit, total investment, ROI, status, usage score, dates

 Value Realization TrackersAll value trackers, flattened to one row per tracker18 columns including name, account, linked business case, value realized, status, contract terms